atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/7-Jenkins-in-Action/7-Project-Implement-CICD-with-Jenkins Pipeline-Docker-Maven.md

   - ID: registry-pass
 - Modify Jenkinsfile to extract password from Jenkins server
   - We have already done this
-  - Refer to the section - environment in Jenkinsfile
+  - In Jenkinsfile, refer to the section - environment
 - Commit and push the changes
   - It's not required as Jenkinsfile is already updated

-## Add the private ssh key to the Jenkins container
+## Add the private SSH key to the Jenkins container
 - We might have saved our Private key to connect to the prod-vm in the host machine
 - We need to save it to Jenkins server - /opt/prod
 - Run below command from host VM